-I have a soft spot in my heart for 30 minute meals like this Pasta with Sun Dried Tomato and Almond Pesto that come together without a trip to the store.
+I’m all about healthy 30 minute meals like this Pasta with Sun Dried Tomato and Almond Pesto that come together from the pantry without a trip to the store.
 It’s frugal eating at its most delicious!

 Jars of oil packed sun dried tomatoes are a staple in my cupboard,, and I always have good almonds on hand.
 I’ve gotten to the point where I just grab fresh parsley every time I pass through the store, even though that might mean I sometimes have more than I need.
 It’s cheap and adds so much to so many dishes.
 I keep it in a mason jar on my counter, just like cut flowers, and I use a heavy hand with it —no insipid flecks on top of my food— I chop masses of it for its fresh green flavor.

 Fresh breadcrumbs are a must here, and they’re so easy to grind from any sort of leftover bread.
 I had some leftover brown bread which turned out to be an inspired choice.
 I like the rustic feel it gave to the finished pasta.
 A small food processor is the perfect tool for grinding them up.
 Just pulse until you get your desired consistency, it takes only seconds.

 Check out my post on How to Make Homemade Bread Crumbs for more details and options.

 Marcona almonds are rich and crunchy.

 They’re a Spanish variety and well worth picking up, Trader Joe’s sells them.
 Mine were still in their skins, and roasted and salted.
 If you can’t find them, toast regular almonds before using them, it will develop the flavor and crunch.
 15 minutes on a dry pan in a 350F oven will do the trick.
 They crunch up as they cool.